nuxeo/nuxeo-bench-site/content/infrastructure.md

     - 6.05 Gib Memory

-Running a benchmark with the default setting requires requires 8 machines
+Running a benchmark with the default setting requires requires 8 machines:

 - 3 nodes for Elasticsearch
 - 2 nodes for Nuxeo
 - 1 node for the database/MongoDB